YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As the biz user  of the issue tracker tool
 In order to be able to share and edit the data with multiple users authenticated within the Google eco system I wanto to be able to access , edit and update the issues data from google sheeet

+#### 1.7.1.
+Apply publish filter while posting to Google Sheet
+As the biz user  of the issue tracker tool
+In order to show only relevant data to the future viewers of the published to Google sheets issues data I wanto to be able to apply publishing filter for columns to be left unpublished per item table per project